safe-global/safe-core-sdk/packages/safe-core-sdk/README.md

 ### signTransaction

-Adds the signature of the current signer to the Safe transaction object.
+Adds the signature of the current owner to the Safe transaction object.

 ```js
 const transactions: SafeTransactionDataPartial[] = [{